 Winter air can be hard on your skin, drying it out and triggering an eczema flare-up.
 Here’s what you can do:

 Keep showers tepid.
 It’s especially hard in the winter, but you always need to use lukewarm water in the shower or bath.
 Hot water can trigger symptoms, especially if you’re changing temperatures quickly -- like coming inside from shoveling snow and hopping into a hot bath.

 Moisturize!
 You should already be doing it daily -- ideally right after you bathe -- year round.
 But it’s especially important when the weather is cold.
-Make sure you apply the lotion your doctor recommends on any body parts that might be exposed to cold air, like your face and hands.
-Think of lotion as an extra barrier you need to help lock in moisture and protect your skin.
+Make sure you apply the cream or ointment your doctor recommends on any body parts that might be exposed to cold air, like your face and hands.
+Think of cream as an extra barrier you need to help lock in moisture and protect your skin.

 Guard against itchy clothes.
 Your cozy wool sweater can be an eczema trigger.
 If you do wear wool, use a cotton shirt underneath to cover your skin.
 Wear cotton gloves under your winter gloves or mittens.

 Don’t overheat.
 When you’re bundled up in a heavy coat, it’s easy to break out in an itchy sweat.
 Wear layers, and take them off and put them on as needed to stay comfortable.

 Watch out for indoor allergens.
 If you’re cooped up inside in winter weather, you may be surrounded by indoor allergens -- like pet dander, dust mites, and more.
 If allergies are a trigger for your eczema, take steps to control them.
 Keep pets out of your bedroom, put dust mite-proof covers on your mattress and pillows, remove carpeting, and wash sheets and blankets regularly.